13 Graphical Exploration of Data

 The Screen Reader Tool

 The Screen Reader uses the Data Display window to report the XY(Z) coordinates of the cursor on the graph page.
-Note that the Data Reader is not reading data point coordinates; rather it is reading page coordinates in relation to the graph axes.
+Note that the Screen Reader is not reading data point coordinates; rather it is reading page coordinates relative to the graph axes.

 The Data Display window opens automatically when you select the Screen Reader tool from the Tools toolbar (by default, the Data Display window is docked at the bottom of your Origin workspace).